 No, you can leave this on - just make sure empty, clean and dry.

 Absolutely.
 We accept all forms of soft plastic packaging from all brands.
 We encourage you to bring back the packaging from those brands that are helping fund this programme and to encourage other brands to participate to make sure this recycling service is successful.

-Yes, the thin foil-like plastic sleeves and packets that some biscuits, chocolate bars, crackers and chips come in are fine to be recycled – as a rule of thumb we accept plastic that scrunches up and doesn’t bounce back.
+Yes, the thin foil-like plastic sleeves and packets that some biscuits, chocolate bars, crackers and chips come in are fine to be recycled as well as foiled coffee pouches– as a rule of thumb we accept plastic that scrunches up and doesn’t bounce back.

 No, when it comes to biscuit packaging, it’s only the soft plastic wrapper that we can accept for recycling.
 The tray that the biscuits sit in is classified as rigid.
 Please check with your local council to see whether your trays can be recycled with the rest of your rigid (hard plastics) in your council’s kerbside collection or needs to be put in your rubbish bin.

 Small paper labels can be left on.
 They don’t need to be cut off.
 If the label/paper covers the majority of the item, then it should be left out.

 Soft plastic refers to grocery bags, bread bags, bubble wrap, plastic wrappers of products such as biscuits, chips, anything you buy that has a soft plastic sheath.

 Soft plastic CAN be recycled.
 Clean and gather your bags and wrappers and take them to your nearest participating store.

 We do not accept